| ResumeNorman Allan Harris, Ph.D.

 AEC, Project Manager on Poseidon Special System Studies, developed pre-war

+game simulations, prepared end-point missile defense simulation.
 Personally developed models dealing with infrared systems capability

 and nuclear environment including phenomenological aspects, systems performance,